-With the fast redraw properties of Pulsonix and the bitmap graphics image used there are a number of methods of moving around the design and zooming in and out.
-You can use Menu commands, Shortcut keys, the World View, and the Mouse Wheel button (if available) to achieve the same results.
+With the advanced graphics of Pulsonix there are a number of methods of moving around the design and zooming in and out.
+You can use menu commands, Shortcut keys, the World View, and the Mouse Wheel button to achieve the same results.